The Best of Me (2014 film): Critical reception

 The Best of Me was panned by critics.
 As of June 2020, the film scored a 12% approval rating on Rotten Tomatoes, based on 82 reviews with an average rating of 3.64 out of 10.
 The site's consensus read, "At nine films and counting, the line between Nicholas Sparks film fans and detractors is clear, and The Best of Me will change few minds on either side of the divide."
 On Metacritic, the film scored 29 out of 100, based on 26 critics, indicating "generally unfavorable reviews".
 In CinemaScore polls conducted during the opening weekend, cinema audiences gave The Best of Me an average grade of "B+" on an A+ to F scale.

 Home media

 The Best of Me was released on DVD and Blu-ray on February 3, 2015.
-At the same time, a "Tears of Joy" edition of the film with a running time of 115 minutes and an alternated ending was released on DVD and Blu-ray.
+At the same time, a "Tears of Joy" edition of the film with a running time of 115 minutes and an alternate ending was released on DVD and Blu-ray.